xiaoli-dong/pathogenseq/README.md

 ## pathogenseq

 <!-- TODO nf-core: Write a 1-2 sentence summary of what data the pipeline is for and what it does -->
 **pathogenseq** is a pathogen whole genome sequence (WGS) data analysis pipeline, which inclues sequence quality checking, quality control, taxonomy assignment, assembly, assembly quality assessment, assembled contig annotation, mlst, antimicrobial resistance, virulome, plasmid, and taxonomy prediciton.

-The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
-It uses Docker/Singularity containers making installation trivial and results highly reproducible. <!-- The [Nextflow DSL2](https://www.nextflow.io/docs/latest/dsl2.html) implementation of this pipeline uses one container per process which makes it much easier to maintain and update software dependencies.
-Where possible, these processes have been submitted to and installed from [nf-core/modules](https://github.com/nf-core/modules) in order to make them available to all nf-core pipelines, and to everyone within the Nextflow community! -->
+Built with Nextflow,it enables portable and scalable execution across a range of computing environments.
+The use of Docker and Singularity containers ensures easy installation and highly reproducible results.

 <p align="center">
 <img src="assets/pathogenseq.drawio.svg">